 2.4 Egg fertilization

-Simultaneously with the release of the sperm, the female parent is removed to allow the egg to be released and collected in a petri dish.
+Simultaneously with the release of the sperm, the female parent was removed to allow the egg to be released and stripped into a petri dish.
 Add 1 ml of aquabidest for the calculation of the egg quantity per ml.
 A total of 20 petri dishes were filled with 1 mL of the collected eggs, then mixed with each 10 mL glass containing 7 mL of the treatment solution and mixed together with sterile chicken feathers for 5 minutes.
 The eggs were then incubated in a 31 x 18 x 24 x 40 cm aquarium with 12 L of water, a constant water temperature of 27 ± 1°C (using a water heater), and an aeration system with a dissolved oxygen content of 3 ± 0.5 ppm.
 The following formula is used to determine the degree of egg fertilization: FR (%) = number of fertilized eggs / number of sample eggs x 100%, FR = degree of fertilization.

 2.5 Hatching rate of eggs

 The fertilized eggs continue to develop in the aquarium for 18 to 20 hours before hatching.
-The formula for calculating the number of eggs that hatch is HR (%) = number of eggs hatched / number of eggs fertilized x 100%, HR = hatching rate.
+The formula for calculating the number of eggs that hatch was HR (%) = number of eggs hatched / number of eggs fertilized x 100%, HR = hatching rate.

 2.6 Statistic Analysis

-Statistical tests using one-way ANOVA with p ˂ 0.05 (SigmaPlot 12.3) were conducted to detect the effect of differences in the composition of artificial fertilization solutions on the duration of sperm motility, degree of fertilization, and hatching of mutiara catfish eggs.
+Statistical tests using one-way ANOVA with p ˂ 0.05 (SigmaPlot 12.3) were conducted to detect the effect of differences in the composition of artificial fertilization solutions on the duration of sperm motility, degree of fertilization, and hatching of Mutiara catfish eggs.

 3 RESULT AND DISCUSSION